-A connection object is an Active Directory object that represents a replication connection from one domain controller to another.
-A domain controller is a member of a single site and is represented in the site by a server object in Active Directory.
+A connection object is an Active Directory object that represents a replication connection from a source domain controller to a destination domain controller.
+A domain controller is a member of a single site and is represented in the site by a server object in Active Directory Domain Services (AD DS).
 Each server object has a child NTDS Settings object that represents the replicating domain controller in the site.

 The connection object is a child of the NTDS Settings object on the destination server.
 For replication to occur between two domain controllers, the server object of one must have a connection object that represents inbound replication from the other.
 All replication connections for a domain controller are stored as connection objects under the NTDS Settings object.
 The connection object identifies the replication source server, contains a replication schedule, and specifies a replication transport.

 The KCC is a built-in process that runs on all domain controllers and generates replication topology for the Active Directory forest.
 The KCC creates separate replication topologies depending on whether replication is occurring within a site (intrasite) or between sites (intersite).
-The KCC also dynamically adjusts the topology to accommodate new domain controllers, the removal of existing domain controllers, the movement of domain controllers to and from sites, changing costs and schedules, and domain controllers that are temporarily unavailable or in an error state.
+The KCC also dynamically adjusts the topology to accommodate the addition of new domain controllers, the removal of existing domain controllers, the movement of domain controllers to and from sites, changing costs and schedules, and domain controllers that are temporarily unavailable or in an error state.

-Within a site, the connections between domain controllers are always arranged in a bidirectional ring, with additional shortcut connections to reduce latency in large sites.
+Within a site, the connections between writable domain controllers are always arranged in a bidirectional ring, with additional shortcut connections to reduce latency in large sites.
 On the other hand, the intersite topology is a layering of spanning trees, which means one intersite connection exists between any two sites for each directory partition and generally does not contain shortcut connections.
-For more information about spanning trees and Active Directory replication topology, see Active Directory Replication Topology Technical Reference in the Windows Server 2003 Technical Reference on the Microsoft Web site (https://go.microsoft.com/fwlink/?LinkId=44137).
+For more information about spanning trees and Active Directory replication topology, see Active Directory Replication Topology Technical Reference (https://go.microsoft.com/fwlink/?LinkID=93578).

 A subnet is a segment of a TCP/IP network to which a set of logical IP addresses are assigned.
 Subnets group computers in a way that identifies their physical proximity on the network.
-Subnet objects in Active Directory identify the network addresses that are used to map computers to sites.
+Subnet objects in AD DS identify the network addresses that are used to map computers to sites.

 Sites are Active Directory objects that represent one or more TCP/IP subnets with highly reliable and fast network connections.
 Site information allows administrators to configure Active Directory access and replication to optimize usage of the physical network.
 Site objects are associated with a set of subnets, and each domain controller in a forest is associated with an Active Directory site according to its IP address.
 Sites can host domain controllers from more than one domain, and a domain can be represented in more than one site.